eli64s/readme-ai/docs/docs/examples/models/openai/gpt-3.5-turbo/README-RAG.md

 ### 🌀 Installation

-Build thepipe from the source and intsall dependencies:
+Build thepipe from the source and install dependencies:

 1. **Clone the repository:**